sree-navya14/MOA-Hyperparameter-Optimization-LexGLUE/README.md

 The workflow includes:

 1. Extracting 768-dimensional embeddings using **Legal-BERT**
-2. Training classical classifiers (SVM, Logistic Regression, MLkNN, Random Forest, XGBoost)
+2. Training classical classifiers (SVM, Logistic Regression, MLkNN, XGBoost)
 3. Using **MOA** for hyperparameter tuning
 4. Evaluating models using multi-label metrics such as F1-micro